 - Car loan, $4,000: 8%, third-highest interest rate

 - Student loan, $1,900: 5%, lowest interest rate

 The debt avalanche method advises that you make the minimum payment on all your loans.
 Then, you should throw all of your extra money toward paying off your Mastercard, which has the highest interest rate, at 19%.

 Once you've wiped away your Mastercard debt, tackle the Visa balance, which has the second-highest interest rate, at 13%.

 It'll take you a long time to repay the Visa, since it has the highest balance, at $7,500.
 Stick with it.
 Whenever you're done, you can start paying off the debts with lower interest rates.

-Cons: It might take a long time to get a high-balance debt crossed off your list.
+The debt avalanche method saves you the most money in interest payments, but it might take a long time to get a high-balance debt crossed off your list.

 If you used the snowball method, you would re-order the above list as follows:

-The idea behind this method is that paying off the loan with the smallest balance will give you the psychological feeling of "victory" when you cross that loan off your list.
-That mental "win" will motivate you to continue saving money and repaying your debts.
+The idea behind this method is that paying off the loan with the smallest balance will give you the psychological feeling of victory when you cross that loan off your list.
+That mental win will motivate you to continue saving money and repaying your debts.